kunpengliao1/data-portal/content/pipelines/hca-pipelines/data-processing-pipelines/optimus-workflow.md

 ## Gene Annotation

+The [TagGeneExon](https://github.com/HumanCellAtlas/skylab/blob/master/library/tasks/TagGeneExon.wdl) task then annotates each read with the type of sequence to which it aligns.
+These annotations differ between single-cell and single-nuclei modes.

+#### Single-cell mode

-The [TagGeneExon](https://github.com/HumanCellAtlas/skylab/blob/master/library/tasks/TagGeneExon.wdl) tool then annotates each read with the type of sequence to which it aligns.
-These annotations include INTERGENIC, INTRONIC, and EXONIC, and are stored using the XF BAM tag.
-In cases where the gene corresponds to an intron or exon, the name of the gene that overlaps the alignment is associated with the read and stored using the GE BAM tag.
+Annotations include INTERGENIC, INTRONIC, UTR and CODING (EXONIC), and are stored using the 'XF' BAM tag.
+In cases where the gene corresponds to an exon or UTR, the name of the gene that overlaps the alignment is associated with the read and stored using the GE BAM tag.

+#### Single-nuclei mode
+Annotations include INTERGENIC, INTRONIC, UTR and CODING (EXONIC), and are stored using the 'XF' BAM tag.
+In cases where the gene corresponds to an exon, UTR, or intron, the name of the gene that overlaps the alignment is associated with the read and stored using the 'GE' BAM tag.

 ## UMI Correction